 - have an official passport that will still be valid at least three months after completion of the training;

-You will have to answer the following 3 questions to support your application:
+You will have to answer the following three questions to support your application:

-- Question 1: What is the issue or problem you want to address in your country?
+- Question 1: What is the issue or problem you wish to address in your country?

 - Question 2.
 How will this training course enable you to address this issue?

 - Question 3.
-How will you address this issue with your position within your organisation?
+How will you address this issue within your organisation?

 Please read the ‘Quality Guidelines – Motivation Nuffic Scholarship’

-All applicants must provide an Employer Statement according to the prescribed Nuffic format.
-Your Employer Statement consists of 3 parts and together this must be uploaded as 1 (one) PDF document (not exceeding 2MB).
-This document will be asessed during all the stages of the application.
-If your employer statement misses 1 or more parts, your application is not valid.
+Prepare your Employer Statement: All applicants must provide an Employer Statement according to the prescribed Nuffic format.
+Your Employer Statement consists of three parts and together this must be uploaded as 1 (one) PDF document (not exceeding 2MB).
+This document will be assessed throughout the application review.
+If your employer statement is incomplete, then your application will not be accepted.

 - Declaration by your employer (Permission to participate)

 - Motivation by your employer and your own motivation.